 - ’18 Lauds and Laurels Outstanding Undergrad Iman Siddiqi, political science, will cap off an extraordinary undergrad career by addressing a stadium of her peers as a 2018 School of Social Sciences commencement speaker

 Iman Siddiqi, political science and Middle East studies major, hit the ground running when she arrived at UCI.
-She was already a contributing writer to the Orange County Register and a published children’s book author (her book, Haya: The Loyal Student is available on Amazon), and a stellar student before graduating from Irvine’s Northwood High School, and she continued that momentum as an Anteater.
+She was already a contributing writer to the Orange County Register and a published children’s book author (her book, Haya: The Loyal Student, is available on Amazon), and a stellar student before graduating from Irvine’s Northwood High School, and she continued that momentum as an Anteater.

 Now as she prepares to address her peers as the student speaker at one of the School of Social Sciences commencement ceremonies on June 15, she’s not looking to slow down.
-Instead, she’s got even bigger and better things in mind for herself and for the global community – specifically, continuing to work towards accessible education for all.
+Instead, she’s got even bigger and better things in mind for herself and for the global community – specifically, continuing to work toward accessible education for all.

 Here, Siddiqi answers a few questions about the inspiration behind her commencement address and future plans, and tells us why she may just be sticking around UCI a little bit longer.

 How do you feel after being selected as a School of Social Sciences commencement speaker?

 It’s a privilege to have been selected to represent the School of Social Sciences and to have the opportunity to speak in front of the professors and classmates who have inspired me, challenged me to grow, and encouraged me to contribute to the campus and community.
 I am admittedly a bit nervous, but I am still grateful and blessed to be able to represent and thank the Class of 2018 and those who have helped us to get to this point in our lives.

 What message do you hope to get across to your fellow graduating Anteaters?